 APPENDIX B

-Discretionary Inspection Documents for Decommissioning Power Reactors
+Periodic and Discretionary Inspection Documents for Decommissioning Power Reactors

 Many of these inspection guidance documents are applicable to programs outside the reactor decommissioning inspection process.
-However, the information they contain may be used to supplement or enhance the inspection activities undertaken in accordance with the core decommissioning inspection procedures listed in Appendix A, Section I.
+However, the information they contain may be used to supplement or enhance the inspection activities undertaken in accordance with the core decommissioning inspection procedures listed in Appendix A, Section I. Periodic inspection procedures are denoted by the superscript P and their periodicity is described in the notes below.

 PLANT OPERATIONS AND OVERSIGHT